LabN36/music_app/README.md

     c.
 Artist name (optional)
     d.
 Add to Cart – Should add the song to the cart
     e.
-Listen Icon – Should play the song [-] (Optional) [WIP] On clicking a record, it should navigate to another screen which will show all details of Song.
+Listen Icon – Should play the song [-] (Optional) [Done] On clicking a record, it should navigate to another screen which will show all details of Song.
 [-] Play the song on the detail screen (Optional)